 Psychology for Students of Hotel Administration (Rural Education 114).
 First term.
-Credit three hours.
+Credit four hours.
 Required.
-Open to sophomores, juniors, and seniors.
+Open to juniors and seniors.
 Lectures, M W F 8.
 Stone 102.
+Laboratory, W 1.40-4.
+Stone 203.
 Assistant Professor Winsor.

 A study of the methods and problems of general psychology.